Credential Access

 .001 Keychain Adversaries may acquire credentials from Keychain.
 Keychain (or Keychain Services) is the macOS credential management system that stores account names, passwords, private keys, certificates, sensitive application data, payment data, and secure notes.
 There are three types of Keychains: Login Keychain, System Keychain, and Local Items (iCloud) Keychain.
 The default Keychain is the Login Keychain, which stores user passwords and information.
 The System Keychain stores items accessed by the operating system, such as items shared among users on a host.
 The Local Items (iCloud) Keychain is used for items synced with Apple’s iCloud service.

-.002 Securityd Memory An adversary may obtain root access (allowing them to read securityd’s memory), then they can scan through memory to find the correct sequence of keys in relatively few tries to decrypt the user’s logon keychain.
-This provides the adversary with all the plaintext passwords for users, WiFi, mail, browsers, certificates, secure notes, etc.
+.002 Securityd Memory An adversary with root access may gather credentials by reading securityd’s memory. securityd is a service/daemon responsible for implementing security protocols such as encryption and authorization.
+A privileged adversary may be able to scan through securityd's memory to find the correct sequence of keys to decrypt the user’s logon keychain.
+This may provide the adversary with various plaintext passwords, such as those for users, WiFi, mail, browsers, certificates, secure notes, etc.

 .003 Credentials from Web Browsers Adversaries may acquire credentials from web browsers by reading files specific to the target browser.
 Web browsers commonly save credentials such as website usernames and passwords so that they do not need to be entered manually in the future.
 Web browsers typically store the credentials in an encrypted format within a credential store; however, methods exist to extract plaintext credentials from web browsers.